blinksh/blink/docs/advanced/unix-roundup.md

 scp file user@remotehost:remotepath
 ```

-In this example, we will transfer a file named `file` to the server `remotehost` with the username of `user` to place it in the `remotepath` folder. `scp` accepts wildcards, allowing the transfer of mulitple files at once, but you can also `tar` the files for a better transfer experience.
+In this example, we will transfer a file named `file` to the server `remotehost` with the username of `user` to place it in the `remotepath` folder. `scp` accepts wildcards, allowing the transfer of multiple files at once, but you can also `tar` the files for a better transfer experience.

-Some servers only support SFTP, so it is also bundled into Bliink Shell.
-To connect to a server simpy run:
+Some servers only support SFTP, so it is also bundled into Blink Shell.
+To connect to a server simply run:

 ```bash
 sftp user@remotehost